Skip to content

 • A stay in a public hospital as a public patient

-• Part of the cost of pharmaceutical prescriptions, through the Pharmaceutical Benefits Scheme
+• Part of the cost of pharmaceutical prescriptions, through the Pharmaceutical Benefits Scheme, opens in a new tab

-• Part of the cost of GP and specialist consultants through the Medicare Benefits Schedule
+• Part of the cost of GP and specialist consultants through the Medicare Benefits Schedule, opens in a new tab

 • Part or whole consultation fees for doctors, including specialists